Eoghan Quigg: 2007–2008: The X Factor

 In 2008, Quigg auditioned for the talent show The X Factor in front of judges Simon Cowell, Dannii Minogue, Louis Walsh and Cheryl Cole.
-Quigg got past the "judges' houses" stage of the competition, and made it to the live shows in Cowell's 14–24 boys group, along with Scott Bruton and Austin Drage, both of whom were eliminated early in the live shows.
+Quigg got past the "judges' houses" stage of the competition, and made it to the live shows in Cowell's 14–24 boys group, along with Scott Bruton and Austin Drage.
 On the first live show, Quigg sang "Imagine" and was highly praised by the judges.
 On the second live show (Michael Jackson week) he sang "Ben" which was also praised.
 On Big Band week Quigg sang "L-O-V-E" and received a standing ovation from the judges and the crowd.
+After the eliminations of Bruton and Drage in weeks 3 and 4 respectively, Quigg became Cowell's last remaining act in the competition.
 He made it to the semi-finals and after performances of "Year 3000" and "Does Your Mother Know" was voted through to the final.

-Quigg eventually finished third, with Alexandra Burke the winner, and JLS runners-up.
+Quigg eventually became the last contestant eliminated, with Alexandra Burke the winner, and JLS runners-up.